 - Walnuts are a rich source of Omega-3 fatty acids, and a handful of walnuts is great as an afternoon snack during pregnancy.

 - Use olive oil while cooking food, especially for stir-fried or sautéed dishes, to balance your intake of Omega-3 fatty acids.
 However, do not overuse it since it is a calorie-rich oil.

 - Flax seeds are another valuable source of Omega-3s.
-Crushed flax seeds can be added to yogurt or oats while having breakfast or an evening meal.
+Crushed flax seeds can be added to yoghurt or oats while having breakfast or an evening meal.

-Cooking fish in the right manner helps in reducing any kind of exposure to potential contaminants that could cause harm to you or your baby.
+Cooking fish in the right manner helps in reducing the consumption of potential contaminants that could cause harm to you or your baby.
 Here are a few tips to prepare fish delicacies in a nutritious and tasty way:

 - Oysters, clams, and mussels are cooked perfectly if their shells open.
 If not, do not consume them.

-- Practise the use of different cutting boards for veggies and meat & fish for hygienic purposes.
+- Use different cutting boards for veggies and meat & fish for hygiene purposes.

 - Raw food should be completely avoided as there is a higher possibility of contamination.
-Keep sushi and other raw fish out of your kitchen for a while.
+Keep sushi and other raw fish out of your kitchen for a while, at least during pregnancy.

-It is best to eat recommended portions and quantities of fresh fish during pregnancy without overdoing it.
+It is best to eat recommended portions of fresh fish cooked to perfection during pregnancy without overdoing it.
 Speak to your doctor and check if it is okay to eat certain fish in your condition.
 Remember, you and your baby need various nutrients at this time and fish can certainly provide them in abundance, as long as the necessary caution is observed.